Real Madrid Roster Promising Copa Win Against Celta Vigo FC

 Then there’s also the matter of controlling his roster.
 Sports analysts say that Zidane’s changes in Wednesday’s game were also part of the problem.

-That previous Thursday when they played Sevilla for game 2 of the Copa del Rey Round, Zidane had already pulled a few of his players to rest up, including Ronaldo.
-This could perhaps be the reason they tied 3 – 3, which hinted as a sign of things to come.
+That previous Thursday when they played Sevilla for game two of the Copa del Rey Round, Zidane had already pulled a few of his players to rest up, including Ronaldo.
+This could perhaps be the reason they tied 3–3, which hinted as a sign of things to come.

-Right before Wednesday’s game 1 of the Copa quarter-final, it was reported that Dani Carvajal had a torn hamstring and would be facing a month on the sidelines, and so he was replaced by Danilo.
+Right before Wednesday’s game one of the Copa quarter-final, it was reported that Dani Carvajal had a torn hamstring and would be facing a month on the sidelines, and so he was replaced by Danilo.
 Nonetheless, Zidane was reportedly angry about their second loss but continued to appear optimistic about the near future.

 There is also talk about Real Madrid forward Cristiano Ronaldo – who is considered the best soccer player in the world — is being sized-up by rival counterpart Aspas, whose name recognition is currently overwhelming that of Ronaldo.